netcraftsmen/pangea/.env/README.md

 ### Environment variables

 Store your credentials in a file `login.sh` in this directory.
+Tokens can be unique to a service or shared across multiple services.
+The playbooks are set up to use a shared token, but could be modified easily.

 ```shell
 export PANGEA_TOKEN=token